 - 1 x Crystal oscillator for the DS1307

-- 1x 3.3v coin cell battery and battery holder for the DS1307
+- 1 x 3.3v coin cell battery and battery holder for the DS1307

-- 2 x push to make buttons
+- 2 x Push to make buttons

-- 1x USB Lead
+- 1 x USB Lead

-- 1x Mains to USB power adapter
+- 1 x Mains to USB power adapter

-Plus wire, solder, sweat, tears, etc.
+Plus wire, solder, tools, time, sweat, tears, etc.

-Parts in Detail…
+Parts in Detail

 1 x Arduino Prototyping Shield and Header pins.
-The prototyping board or ‘shield’ plugs onto the top of the Arduino making it easy to add components.
-It brings all the Arduino’s input and output pins onto a circuit board that you can solder components to.
-Get a board which is designed for a chip to go on, i.e. one that brings each pin of the IC out to a solder pad you can connect wires to – see picture.
-Again places like Sparkfun or eBay are good sources for them.
-You should be able to pick one up for $15 – $20.
-Check you get the black header pins too as some boards are sold without them.
-If you don’t like the idea of soldering, you could get a breadboard and jumper wire to build the circuit on temporarily instead.
-This is a good idea anyway to test it’s all working.
+The prototyping board or ‘shield’ plugs on the top of the Arduino making it easy to add other components.
+It brings the Arduino’s input and output pins onto a circuit board that you can solder things to.
+Get a board which is designed for a chip to go on, i.e. one that brings each pin of the chip out to a solder pad you can connect wires to.
+(You can see this area on the bottom left of the board in the picture below.)

 1 x DS1307 Real Time Clock (RTC) chip, Crystal, 3.3v Coin Cell Battery & Holder.
 The clock chip keeps time, regulated by the crystal.
 The battery powers the chip if the clock is unplugged, so it remembers the time when you turn it back on.
 I found all these bits on eBay bundled as a kit for $10.

 1x 16 Pin IDC Socket.
 The display panels come with ribbon cable that needs to connect to a socket like this.
-We’ll need to solder it to the prototyping shield so we can plug the display ribbon cable in.
+We’ll solder it to the shield so we can plug the display ribbon cable in.
 They are a couple of dollars on eBay.
 If you aren’t planning to solder, you don’t need this.

 1 x USB Lead – Type “A to B”